-Seems that somehow, some way, when sports are being played, injuries always seem to be happening.
+Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

-I haven’t been able to participate in any sporting activities whatsoever for a number of years now as I seem to be doing an extraordinary imitation of Humpty Dumpty.
-And that even includes those sports that normally don’t have age restrictions…golf, bowling, billiards!
+I haven’t been able to participate in any sporting activities whatsoever for a number of years now.
+Seems that I’ve mastered a truly extraordinary version of Humpty Dumpty, so much so, that I can’t even participate in the traditional “old man sports”…golf, bowling, billiards!

-When we were just kids, the entire neighborhood (71 Street, betw 11 & 12 Aves in Brooklyn) went over to Dyker Park to play tackle football.
+When we were just kids, the entire neighborhood crew went over to Dyker Park to play tackle football.

 All was going well until Richie Santamassino seemingly got hurt.
 But he wasn’t crying or screaming out in pain in any way.